awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    prompt>mkdir $ORACLE_HOME/ssl_wallet
    ```

-1. Download the root certificate that works for all regions and put the file in the ssl\_wallet directory\.
+1. Download the root certificate that works for all AWS Regions and put the file in the ssl\_wallet directory\.

    For information about downloading the root certificate, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.